Golf Course Homes For Sale

 In south Austin, golfers play a round at the exclusive Onion Creek Club.
 The 18-hole “North 18” opened in 1996 with over 6,579 yards and a par of 70 and was designed by Ben Crenshaw and Bill Coore.
 The 9-hole “Original 9” was designed in 1974 by 3-time Masters Champion Jimmy Demaret and measures 2,778 yards with a par of 35.
 “Onion Creek Club has one of the most beautiful golf courses in the state, with gently rolling fairways shaded by towering cypress, oak, and pecan trees that line the banks of Onion Creek,” described Golfnow.com.

-Onion Creek Club is located within the community of Onion Creek, with homes ranging from the mid-$100s to the $500s.
-Established in 1974, the club stands 12 miles (15 minutes) from downtown in the zip code 78747.
+Onion Creek Club is located within the community of Onion Creek, with homes in a wide range of prices.
+Established in 1974, the club stands 12 miles (15 minutes) from downtown in zip code 78747.
 Onion Creek amenities include a hike and bike trail, fitness room, playground, and picnic area, and students attend Austin ISD (which includes Blazier and Williams Elementary Schools, Bedichek and Paredes Middle Schools, and Akins High School).
 The neighborhood of Cypress Ridge also skirts part of the course.

 The Greater Austin area boasts over 32 public courses.
 Here are some of the best, grouped by location.